Where can I learn about DreamPress?

 Is HTTP/2 available for DreamPress?

 Yes!
-DreamPress servers come with Nginx and HTTP/2 by default for SSL/TLS.
+DreamPress servers come with HTTP/2 by default for SSL/TLS.
 It's included on all HTTPS sites (loaded automatically for all new users by default, all existing users with HTTPS, and all existing users who add HTTPS to their DreamPress domain.

 How does WordPress caching work on DreamPress?